apache/bookkeeper/site/docs/getting-started/concepts.md

 ---
 title: BookKeeper concepts and architecture
-subtitle: What drives BookKeeper and how it's built
+subtitle: The core components and how they work
 prev: /docs/getting-started/run-locally
 next: /docs/applications/java-client
 ---

-BookKeeper is a service used for persistent storage of log streams of records (aka {% pop entries %}).
-BookKeeper replicates stored records across multiple servers.
+BookKeeper is a service that provides persistent storage of streams of log [entries](#entries)---aka *records*---in sequences called [ledgers](#ledgers).
+BookKeeper replicates stored entries across multiple servers.

 ## Basic terms